focus-editor/focus/LOG.md

 # TODO
-- Draw selection with rounded corners
 - Move cursor quicker with ctrl+arrows
 - Move viewport with alt+arrows
 - Support tab
 - Remove/replace selection on edits

+- Be able to scroll while holding LMB
+- Figure out how to anti-alias rounded corners
+- When dragging splitter, don't change selection on mouse up
 - When selecting by mouse continue to track cursor even when left the editor rect
 - Don't put cursor in the weird spot when clicking at the end of file
 - Don't crash if window is resized to 0